Independent Verifier

 Confirm a receipt without trusting this office.

 The instrument below verifies the binding between a file and an Orphograph receipt entirely within the reader's browser.
-No data is transmitted; the page itself may be saved to disk and used when this office is unreachable.
+No data is transmitted; the page and its verifier script may be saved to disk and used when this office is unreachable.

 Step one — the file